BeshoyHani/Client-Server-App-Using-Socket/README.md

-## Transfer File Between Server and Client
+## Transfer Files Between Server and Client
 A simple application on socket in C# to send files from server to client

 ## How To Use